 The first step in the harmonising the EU framework for electricity balancing - the ACER’s Framework Guidelines on Electricity Balancing of 18 September 2012 - introduced a requirement for a standardisation of balancing products.

-To this end, the ENTSO-E draft of the Electricity Balancing Network Code (NC EB) lists the standard characteristics as a minimum set of features which define Balancing Capacity and Balancing Energy products.
+To this end, the ENTSO-E draft of the Electricity Balancing Network Code (NC EB) listed the standard characteristics as a minimum set of features which define balancing capacity and balancing energy products.

-ACER recognises, however, that TSOs may need some transition time to move from the use of currently non-standardised products (Specific Products) to fully standardised ones (ACER's Recommendation No 03/2015 of 20 July 2015 on the Network Code on Electricity Balancing, p.
+ACER recognised, however, that TSOs may need some transition time to move from the use of non-standardised products (specific products) to fully standardised ones (ACER's Recommendation No 03/2015 of 20 July 2015 on the Network Code on Electricity Balancing, p.
 6).

 (d) minimum and maximum quantity;

-(l) minimum duration between the end of Deactivation Period and the following activation.
+(d) minimum duration between the end of deactivation period and the following activation.

-The ENTSO-E Supporting Document for the Network Code on Electricity Balancing of 6 August 2014 brings also the following explanations:
+The ENTSO-E Supporting Document for the Network Code on Electricity Balancing of 6 August 2014 contains the following explanations in that regard: